deavmi/niknaks/README.md

 * `niknaks.containers`
     * Some useful container types
     * Things such as `CacheMap`, `Graph` and `VisitationTree`
+    * Also contains a jump-buffer implementation known as `View`
 * `niknaks.mechanisms`
     * User-defined input prompter, retry mechanisms
 * `niknaks.config`